In the history of Christianity, there are five perspectives on the "Day of Rest":

 Confusions of history:

-(i) Sometimes it is not clear if mention of "fasting" on Saturday is in order
+(i) Sometimes it is not clear if mention of "fasting" on Saturday is in order to respect or to denigrate the Saturday Sabbath.

 (ii) Since the Reformation, but apparently never before, Sunday is often called the "Sabbath".